weewx/weewx/docs_src/custom/cheetah-generator.md

 or in foobar units: $day.barometer.min.foobar
 </div>

-### Option `round()`
+### Rounding options

 The data in the resultant tag can be optionally rounded to a fixed number of decimal digits.
 This is useful when emitting raw data or JSON strings.
-It should _not_ be used with formatted data (using a [format string](#format_string) would be a better choice).
+It should _not_ be used with formatted data - using a `format string` would be a better choice).

 The structure of the option is

-    .round(ndigits=None)
+    round(ndigits=None)

 where `ndigits` is the number of decimal digits to retain.
 If `None` (the default), then all digits will be retained.

 ### Formatting options

 A variety of options are available to you to customize the formatting of the final observation value.
-They can be used whenever a tag results in a [`ValueHelper`](../appendix#ValueHelper), which is almost all the time.
+They can be used whenever a tag results in a [`ValueHelper`](../../reference/valuehelper), which is almost all the time.
 This table summarizes the options:

 <table class="indent">
     <caption>Formatting options</caption>